Unseen University

 The Unseen University (UU) is a school of wizardry in Terry Pratchett's Discworld series of fantasy novels.
 Located in the fictional city of Ankh-Morpork, the UU is staffed by mostly indolent and inept old wizards.
 The university's name is a pun on the Invisible College, and many aspects of the university are references to Oxford and Cambridge University.
-The exploits of the head wizards of the Unseen University are one of the main plot threads in the long-running fantasy series, and have played a central role in 13 novels to date, as well as the four supplementary The Science of Discworld novels and the short story, A Collegiate Casting-Out of Devilish Devices.
+The exploits of the head wizards of the Unseen University are a major component in many of the story lines in the books, playing a central role in 13 novels of the main series, as well as the four supplementary The Science of Discworld books and the short story, A Collegiate Casting-Out of Devilish Devices.

 Staff

 The staff usually come in a group in the books in which they appear, though Rincewind initially followed his own storyline, only being a part of the group in the Science of Discworld books and Unseen Academicals, and the Librarian makes solo appearances in several books.
 Ridcully and Ponder also appeared in Going Postal and Night Watch.
 Ridcully alone appears in Thud!.
 The wizards are referred to by their offices (e.g. "Lecturer in Recent Runes"), rather than names.
 There is a slight reference to this in The Last Continent, when the wizards notice that they not only don't know the Librarian's name, but they also don't know the names of one another.
 In Unseen Academicals, Ridcully has difficulty remembering the Dean's name, despite having started at UU around the same time.